 Note: An M&E framework can also be called an evaluation matrix.
+Please note this article is a short introduction.
+For a more in-depth coverage consider taking a free online course.

 As with most things in international development, there is no standard definition of a Monitoring and Evaluation (M&E) framework, or how it differs from an M&E plan.
 For many organisations, an M&E framework is a table that describes the indicators that are used to measure whether the program is a success.